© www.utopianature.com 2006-2008

 Vesper Sparrow - common fall to spring; TC;U;UP

-Lark Sparrow - common spring to fall, fewer in winter; TC;Y;U;N;UP
+Lark Sparrow - common spring to fall, few in winter; TC;Y;U;N;UP

-Black-throated Sparrow - very rare around Utopia; U; LM;
+Black-throated Sparrow - occasional, present but very localized, U; LM;

 Lark Bunting - occasional migrant, rare in winter; U;LM;SR